 Here at 729 Solutions we are always thinking about how we can help support more women in STEM and in business.
 One way to support a more diverse tech world is to educate ourselves about those women who have made great strides in this business already and learn from their success.
 This will begin a short series where we showcase women leaders in tech from around the world.

-Ursula Burns – Chairman of VEON/senior advisor to Teneo – she currently serves on several boards including Uber and from 2009-2017 served as the CEO of Xerox becoming the first black woman CEO to head a Fortune 500 company and the first woman to succeed another woman as head of a Fortune 500 company.
+Chairman of VEON and senior advisor to Teneo, Ursula currently serves on several boards including Uber and from 2009-2017 served as the CEO of Xerox becoming the first black woman CEO to head a Fortune 500 company and the first woman to succeed another woman as head of a Fortune 500 company.
 She is sought out for her wisdom and in 2009 was appointed to lead the White House National STEM program Change the Equation by President Barack Obama.
 She served in this capacity until 2016, focusing on the organization’s mission of improving the U.S.’s education system in STEM.
 She is also known for providing leadership guidance to community, educational and non-profit organizations including FIRST, National Academy Foundation, MIT, and the U.S. Olympic Committee.

-Zhou Qunfei – Founder/CEO Lens Technology – has an inspiring rags to riches story before founding her company in 2003.
+Zhou has an inspiring rag to riches story before founding her company in 2003.
 She started working in a factory making watch lenses and pieces, when this company folded she was motivated to start her watch lense company in 1993, promising customers higher-quality products than other manufacturers at the time.
-She was very involved in every aspect of her company from leadership, management, skilled repairs and creating improved designs of factory machinery.
+She was very involved in every aspect of her company from leadership, management, skilled repairs, and creating improved designs of factory machinery.
 She caught her big break in 2001 when her company won a contract making mobile phone screens for TCL Corporation.
 In 2003 her company was hired by Motorola to create glass screens for their Razr V3, the industry was moving from plastic to glass display screens and she took this opportunity to start her touch-screen based company Lens Technology.
-Her companies screens are used by most cell phone industry leaders such as HTC, Nokia, Samsung Electronics and Apple Inc.
+Her companies screens are used by most cell phone industry leaders such as HTC, Nokia, Samsung Electronics, and Apple Inc.